Is the Landmark Trust a charity or a holiday company?

 Where does my money go?

-The income from holiday lettings goes towards the ongoing maintenance of the buildings as well as the running of the charity.
-Funds raised from appeals go to the restoration of new Landmarks.
+The income from holiday lettings goes towards the ongoing maintenance of the buildings as well as the running of Lundy.
+Funds raised from donations and appeals go to the ongoing conservation of the island.
 Some fundraising appeals raise unrestricted funds which will go where the need is greatest.

 What are the criteria for taking on a building?

 The buildings we take on must be of architectural or cultural significance, be at some kind of risk, and be in a place and a setting where people will enjoy staying.

 In its early days, Landmark was often able to acquire its buildings by purchase.
 Today this is very rare, and acquisition by purchase happens only in cases of exceptional merit coinciding with available funds through a statutory grant or a monetary bequest.
 Today, we are more likely to take a building on through gift, bequest or a long lease.
 Under these scenarios, we will raise the money required for restoration through charitable appeal and then take full responsibility for onward maintenance, funded through the letting income.
 Just occasionally, we will let an exceptional building on behalf of its owners (who then retain responsibility for all restoration and maintenance costs).
 We are always happy to assess whether a building is suitable to become a Landmark.
 If you would like more information, please contact our Historian, Caroline Stanford firstname.lastname@example.org.